yidong72/reasoning-gym/GALLERY.md

 ```
 Example 1:
 Question: A cube has:
-- a red top side
+- a pink top side
-- a brown right side
+- a gray right side
-- a cyan front side
+- a orange front side
-- a gray left side
+- a purple left side
-- a silver back side
+- a indigo back side
-- a purple bottom side
+- a cyan bottom side

-The cube is rotated so that the side which was before at the front is now at the top.
+The cube is rotated so that the side which was before at the bottom is now at the top.

-Now the cube is rotated to place its right side at the top.

-What is now the color of the top side of the cube?
+What is now the color of the back side of the cube?
-Answer: brown
+Answer: orange
-Metadata: {'initial_state': {'top': 'red', 'right': 'brown', 'front': 'cyan', 'left': 'gray', 'back': 'silver', 'bottom': 'purple'}, 'rotations': ['front', 'right'], 'target_side': 'top', 'num_rotations': 2}
+Metadata: {'initial_state': {'top': 'pink', 'right': 'gray', 'front': 'orange', 'left': 'purple', 'back': 'indigo', 'bottom': 'cyan'}, 'rotations': ['bottom'], 'target_side': 'back', 'num_rotations': 1}

 Example 2:
 Question: A cube has:
-- a yellow top side
+- a gray top side
-- a cyan right side
+- a brown right side
-- a white front side
+- a silver front side
-- a blue left side
+- a red left side
-- a red back side
+- a purple back side
-- a pink bottom side
+- a yellow bottom side

 The cube is rotated so that the side which was before at the left is now at the top.

-Then the cube is rotated to bring the front side to the top.

-Next, the front side is rotated to become the top face.
+Next, the bottom side is rotated to become the top face.

+After that the cube is turned to make the bottom face the top.

-What is now the color of the front side of the cube?
+What is now the color of the left side of the cube?
-Answer: red
+Answer: yellow
-Metadata: {'initial_state': {'top': 'yellow', 'right': 'cyan', 'front': 'white', 'left': 'blue', 'back': 'red', 'bottom': 'pink'}, 'rotations': ['left', 'front', 'front'], 'target_side': 'front', 'num_rotations': 3}
+Metadata: {'initial_state': {'top': 'gray', 'right': 'brown', 'front': 'silver', 'left': 'red', 'back': 'purple', 'bottom': 'yellow'}, 'rotations': ['left', 'bottom', 'bottom'], 'target_side': 'left', 'num_rotations': 3}

 Example 3:
 Question: A cube has:
-- a indigo top side
+- a orange top side
-- a violet right side
+- a cyan right side
-- a silver front side
+- a violet front side
 - a pink left side
-- a magenta back side
+- a gray back side
-- a cyan bottom side
+- a gold bottom side

-The cube is rotated so that the side which was before at the front is now at the top.
+The cube is rotated so that the side which was before at the left is now at the top.

+Now the cube is rotated to place its back side at the top.

+Now the cube is rotated to place its bottom side at the top.

-What is now the color of the top side of the cube?
+What is now the color of the left side of the cube?
-Answer: silver
+Answer: gold
-Metadata: {'initial_state': {'top': 'indigo', 'right': 'violet', 'front': 'silver', 'left': 'pink', 'back': 'magenta', 'bottom': 'cyan'}, 'rotations': ['front'], 'target_side': 'top', 'num_rotations': 1}
+Metadata: {'initial_state': {'top': 'orange', 'right': 'cyan', 'front': 'violet', 'left': 'pink', 'back': 'gray', 'bottom': 'gold'}, 'rotations': ['left', 'back', 'bottom'], 'target_side': 'left', 'num_rotations': 3}

 ```